 Nina is 23 years of age and lives with her disabled mom.
 She is a full-time student at a local private college.
 Nina has a financial aid package that includes 10 hours a week of work study.
 Sometimes she works odd jobs off campus.
 She buys and prepares a majority of her food separately from her mom.

 Mark is a full-time college student in a health science degree program at a local community college, pre-nursing track.
 He has no work study.
 Mark lives off-campus with two other roommates.
 He buys his own groceries and cooks his own meals.
-At times, he cooks dinner with his roommates a few times a week, but not all the time.
+He cooks dinner with his roommates a few times a week, but not all the time.

 Mark meets the student eligibility rules because he attends a community college and is enrolled in a career based program (health science).
 Since Mark buys and prepares more than half of his meals separately from his roommates, he can apply for SNAP for just himself.
 Any federal financial aid Mark may receive does not count in calculating his benefits.
 Non-federal financial aid and loans count as income only if available to meet his living expenses.